OcelotBabou/Quartz/content/7-NPC/Gods/New Gods/Raxenos.md

 ## Personality

 - **Traits**: Inquisitive, enigmatic, obsessive
-- **Strengths**: Mastery of arcane arts, unparalleled knowledge of the mystical and unknown
+- **Strengths**: Mastery of arcane arts, unparalleled knowledge of the mystical and unknown, and the ability to transcend magical boundaries thought impossible by even elder gods.
+His presence distorts the arcane fields around him, making magical anomalies common in his vicinity.
-- **Weaknesses**: His obsession with forbidden knowledge makes him vulnerable to corruption and moral compromise
+- **Weaknesses**: His obsession with forbidden knowledge makes him vulnerable to corruption and moral compromise.
+His curiosity overrides caution, often leading him to disregard the wellbeing of mortals or the natural order in his pursuit of secrets.
 - **Goals and Motivations**: To uncover all secrets of the universe, regardless of the cost.
 His pursuit of knowledge sometimes blinds him to the consequences of his actions.

 ## Relationships